wombleton/gitlaw-nz/acts/C/Care of Children Act 2004.md

     *   (a) an application for an interim order about the role of providing day-to-day care for, or about contact with, the child; or

-    *   (b) an application under [section 72][96] or [section 73][97] or [section 105][138]
+    *   (b) an application under [section 72][121] or [section 73][122] or [section 105][163]

-    (4) If a Family Court Judge (or, in proceedings under [subpart 4][124] of Part 2 before a District Court, a District Court Judge) is of the opinion that proceedings under this Act, or a question in proceedings under this Act, would be more appropriately or speedily dealt with in the High Court, the Family Court Judge (or District Court Judge) may, on an application by a party to the proceedings or without any application of that kind, in the prescribed manner refer the proceedings or the question to the High Court.
+    (4) If a Family Court Judge (or, in proceedings under [subpart 4][149] of Part 2 before a District Court, a District Court Judge) is of the opinion that proceedings under this Act, or a question in proceedings under this Act, would be more appropriately or speedily dealt with in the High Court, the Family Court Judge (or District Court Judge) may, on an application by a party to the proceedings or without any application of that kind, in the prescribed manner refer the proceedings or the question to the High Court.

     (5) On a reference of that kind, the High Court has the same power to adjudicate on the proceedings or question as the Family Court (or, as the case may require, the District Court) had.

     (6) Nothing in this section limits the power of a Family Court to punish a person for contempt of court.

     Compare: 1968 No 63 s 4

+    Section 125(2)(a): amended, on 31 March 2014, by [section 24][323] of the Care of Children Amendment Act (No 2) 2013 (2013 No 74).

 ##### 126 Personal jurisdiction